smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-Remembering that all types of joins are restricted cartesian products, the following `CROSS JOIN` produces the same results as above as it establishes the join predicate in the `WHERE` clause.
+Remembering that all types of joins are restricted Cartesian products, the following `CROSS JOIN` produces the same results as above as it establishes the join predicate in the `WHERE` clause.

 ```sql
 SELECT  a.ID,